romellem/advent-of-code/2019/21/README.md

 However, if the springdroid successfully makes it across, it will use an output instruction to indicate the _amount of damage to the hull_ as a single giant integer outside the normal ASCII range.

 Program the springdroid with logic that allows it to survey the hull without falling into space. _What amount of hull damage does it report?_

+## --- Part Two ---

+There are many areas the springdroid can't reach.
+You flip through the manual and discover a way to _increase its sensor range_.

+Instead of ending your springcode program with `WALK`, use `RUN`.
+Doing this will enable _extended sensor mode_, capable of sensing ground up to _nine tiles away_.
+This data is available in _five new read-only registers_:

+*   Register `E` indicates whether there is ground _five_ tiles away.
+*   Register `F` indicates whether there is ground _six_ tiles away.
+*   Register `G` indicates whether there is ground _seven_ tiles away.
+*   Register `H` indicates whether there is ground _eight_ tiles away.
+*   Register `I` indicates whether there is ground _nine_ tiles away.

+All other functions remain the same.

+Successfully survey the rest of the hull by ending your program with `RUN`. _What amount of hull damage does the springdroid now report?_